Skip to content

 Article

-Venture capital is a form of private equity that involves investing money in early-stage companies that may have long-term growth potential.1 Traditionally, venture capital has been reserved for accredited investors — or those with a net worth of more than $1 million or an income of over $200,000 (individually) or $300,000 (with spouse or partner) in each of the prior two years, with reasonable expectation of the same for the current year.2 However, investing in venture capital has gradually become more accessible to investors as CAIS alongside others are broadening access to alternative investments for private wealth advisors.
-With that in mind, let’s examine the basics of venture capital.
+Venture capital is a form of private equity that involves investing money in early-stage companies that may have long-term growth potential.1 Traditionally, venture capital has been reserved for accredited investors—or those with a net worth of more than $1 million or an income of over $200,000 (individually) or $300,000 (with spouse or partner) in each of the prior two years, with reasonable expectation of the same for the current year.2

 The venture capital ecosystem consists of four distinct players:3

-1. Entrepreneurs: Those who need funding for their company.
+1. Entrepreneurs who need funding for their companies

-2. Venture Capitalists: Those who are looking to partner with companies and provide funding by pooling the capital of investors and creating a market to support the growth and transactions of early-stage businesses
+2. Venture capitalists (VCs), also referred to as general partners (GPs), who are looking to partner with companies and provide funding by pooling investor capital and creating a market to support the growth and transactions of early-stage businesses

-3. Private Investors: Those who are looking to invest in venture capital funds as a limited partner (LP).
+3. Private investors or institutions, also referred to as limited partners (LPs), who are looking to invest in venture capital funds

-4. Investment Bankers: Those who are looking to bring these earlier stage companies to the market.
+4. Investment bankers who are looking to bring these earlier-stage companies to the market

-For the purposes of this article, we will focus mainly on the role of venture capitalists (VCs).
-A VC's primary goal is to raise money from limited partners to invest in promising startups or even larger venture capital funds as an LP themselves.
-VCs will invest money across the market, and in companies that may be in different stages of growth.
+For the purposes of this article, we will focus mainly on the role of VCs.
+A VC's primary goal is to raise money from LPs and use that capital to invest in promising startups.
+In some cases, a VC fund might also act as an LP itself by investing in other, typically larger, venture capital funds.

 Companies may be in any of the following growth phases when seeking venture capital:4

-1. Pre-seed Stage: This is when a company is still in its infancy.
-Oftentimes, they are little more than an idea.
+1. Pre-Seed Stage: This is when a company is still in its infancy.
+Often, they are little more than an idea.
 Investors who invest at this stage are often considered “angel investors.”
-In exchange for capital, investors at this stage may be awarded convertible notes, equity or preferred stock options.
+In exchange for capital, investors at this stage may be awarded convertible notes, equity, or preferred stock options.

 2. Seed Stage: This phase takes place when a company has built a viable product or service and has begun expansion.
-Since these companies cannot yet access sizable loans or the capital markets, venture capital is desired.
+Companies at this stage often turn to venture capital because their small size typically prevents them from accessing large loans or the capital markets.
 These investments are also referred to in a series, starting with Series A funding, followed by future rounds like Series B and so on.
 Early-stage funding may support different needs of the organization such as hiring, marketing, or operations.

-3. Late Stage: This is when a company has proven its ability to generate revenue and venture capital is no longer required to scale.
-Late-stage companies have generally reached a point of positive cash flow generation, with the chance of profit, and thus begin to experiment with expanding into different markets
+3. Late Stage: This is when a company has proven its ability to generate revenue and no longer requires venture capital to scale.
+Late-stage companies have generally reached a point of positive cash flow generation, with the chance of profit, and thus begin to experiment with expanding into different markets.

-4. Exit Stage: Once a company has achieved a certain level of growth and future scalability, VC investors will seek to “exit” the investment and recoup their return on invested capital.
-At this point many additional players are brought into the deal, including private equity investors and investment bankers, both in search of high-growth deals to bring to market.
-These exits are typically achieved through an Initial Public Offering (IPO) or an acquisition from a larger company, which generates liquidity for the VC, with the chance to reap extraordinary returns.5
+4. Exit Stage: Once a company has achieved a certain level of growth and future scalability, VC investors may seek to “exit” the investment and recoup their return on invested capital.
+At this point, additional players enter the deal, including private equity investors and investment bankers, in search of high-growth deals to bring to market.
+These exits are typically achieved through an Initial Public Offering (IPO) or an acquisition from a larger company or another private equity fund, which generates liquidity for the VC, with the chance of significant returns.5

 Venture capital firms are vital for the success of younger companies and work alongside management teams to support the growth and development of these startups across numerous verticals.
 The investment process for venture capital firms involves a few critical steps which seek to ensure thorough evaluation of potential deals, strategic decision-making, and ongoing support for the selected companies.